 Should your child care program stay open?

 Check out our decision tree in this blog post: Answer the questions in the chart to determine whether your program should stay open or temporarily close during the coronavirus crisis.
 You can download the chart as a PDF to save or print it.
+Also available in Spanish.

 The CDC also released updated Guidelines for Child Care Programs that Remain Open.
 It should be used in conjunction with CDC’s guidance for administrators of child care programs and K-12 schools and does not supersede state and local laws and policies for child care programs.